What’s the difference between freelancing and contracting? Is there one?

 Differences Between Contract and Freelance Copywriting

 The differences between contract and freelance copywriting sometimes get a little grey.
 “Contracting” most often means that you are working in the company’s office. (“Oh, I’m contracting at Agency XYZ for April through June.
 They just love my work.”)
+As more and more companies work with remote talent, you may find that there are contract positions that are 100% remote.
+However, you’ll likely still be calling into meetings and closely collaborating with a team via Zoom or Google Meet.

 “Freelancing” is the term copywriters use when they do most of their work from home or other remote location. (“I’m doing a freelance brochure project for Aerospace Sneakers.
 They’re based in Bora Bora, but I’m in Topeka.”)
+You’ll also have client meetings as a freelancer, but you’ll likely have fewer than if you were on a contract.

 You don’t use the term “contracting” when you’re working only occasionally going into their offices or calling in for client meetings or presentations.
 You’d more often use the term “freelancing.”